-G. Revenue Recognition
+D Revenue Recognition

 Recognition of revenues arising from nonexchange transactions, which include revenues from taxes, certain grants, and contributions, is based on the primary characteristic from which the revenues are received by the District.

-For the District, funds received under LCTOP per Public Utilities Code (PUC) Sections 99313 and 99314 possess the characteristic of a voluntary nonexchange transaction similar to a grant and are recognized in the period when all eligibility requirements have been met.
+For the District, funds received under LCTOP possess the characteristic of a voluntary nonexchange transaction similar to a grant.
+Revenues under LCTOP are recognized in the period when all eligibility requirements have been met.